 Each day of the workshop will be guided by a short text sample (from fiction, nonfiction, and poetry) with a writing prompt.
-These prompts are not meant to be shared in a workshop style; rather they are to focus us on the work of continuing to create and innovate in our crafts.
+These prompts are not meant to be shared in a workshop style; rather than are to focus us on the work of continuing to create and innovate in our crafts.

-ORIENTATION: March 17 3-4pm Technology and Class Orientation
+ORIENTATION: February 23 3-4pm Technology and Class Orientation

 In this shortened session, we will go through the technological tools and also prepare to meet with Serene Hakim by formulating questions.

-Week 1: March 18, 3-4:30pm PST, Serene Hakim of Ayesha Pande Literary
+Week 1: February 24, 3-4:30pm PST, Serene Hakim of Ayesha Pande Literary

-In this first week, will meet with Serene Hakim to learn more about her journey to become a literary agent, what she looks for in a query letter and manuscript submission, and how to catch her attention.
+In this first week, we will meet with Serene Hakim to learn more about her journey to become a literary agent, what she looks for in a query letter and manuscript submission, and how to catch her attention.
 We will then work on query letters together.
 We will also discuss how to give constructive feedback and develop norms for constructive feedback together.